-Map 1-1 Population Projections 2025 (Map to be inserted with updated data prior to final filing)
+Map 1-1 Population Projections 2025

 104 Health Personnel

 High quality health care services depend on the availability of competent health personnel in sufficient numbers to meet the population's needs.
 Mississippi is traditionally a medically underserved state, particularly in sparsely populated rural areas and areas containing large numbers of poor people, elderly people, and minorities.
 This section discusses some of the areas of greatest need for health care personnel, focusing on physicians, dentists, and nurses.